-Each of these comprises various components and needs different inputs.
-Figure 3 provides an overview of the end-to-end process and highlights the different methodology documents that explain the different processes and their inputs.
+Each of these comprises various components and may rely on different inputs.
+Figure 2 provides an overview of the end-to-end process and highlights the different methodology documents that explain the different processes and their inputs.

-Figure 3 End to end high-level overview of reliability forecast process
+Figure 2 End to end high-level overview of reliability forecast process

-In addition to these Guidelines, the three documents listed in the Figure 3 legend describe the detailed methodologies applied by AEMO.
-The latest versions of these documents are available on the AEMO's NEM Electricity Statement of Opportunities web page2.
+In addition to these Guidelines, the three documents listed in the Figure 2 legend describe the detailed methodologies applied by AEMO.
+The latest versions of these documents are available on the AEMO's NEM Electricity Statement of Opportunities web page3.